mrgrunebaum-hm/theoreticalcs/readings.md

 # Readings
 We will be reading the following works in this course.
 This list is subject to change.

-  - The Bookmaking Habits of Select Species by Ken Liu
+  - The Library of Babel by Jorge Luis Borges
   - The Circle by Liu Cixin, translated by Ken Liu (from *Invisible Planets*)
   - from *Exhalation: Stories* by Ted Chiang
      - Exhalation